Elsa Maxwell: Biography

 Returning to the U.S., Maxwell worked on movie shorts during the Depression, unsuccessfully.
 "Her imprimatur of social acceptability carried so much weight that the Waldorf Astoria gave her a suite rent-free when it opened in New York in 1931 at the height of the Depression, hoping to attract rich clients because of her."
 Following World War II, she gained an audience of millions as a newspaper gossip columnist.
 Beginning in 1942 she also hosted a radio program, Elsa Maxwell's Party Line, for which Esther Bradford Aresty was a writer and producer.

+French writer, Simone de Beauvoir, met her at a Los Angeles party in March of 1947 and described her as "A heavy, voluble old lady, her bulk none too well hidden in black satin, she embodies all the faults of America with non of its virtues.
+She is almost a caricature. [...]
+'In America' she says, 'no one needs to read because no one thinks.
+Look at me -- hundreds of thousands of people think nothing but what I tell them to think in my daily column, and I myself don't think.
+It's find this way.
+People who think are wasting their time -- it's anarchy. [...]
+Her optimism brings her a great deal of money and prestige.
+Even the sight of Buchenwald would not have shaken such a comfortable faith."

 Maxwell was responsible for the success of ventriloquist Edgar Bergen.
 Bergen had been playing small theaters for 17 years; when he decided to ask for Maxwell's help, he was persistent enough in his telephone calls that Maxwell agreed to meet with him.
 When Bergen arrived, Maxwell asked him if he was a singer; Bergen replied that he was a ventriloquist and told her he wanted her to meet Charlie McCarthy.
 Charlie's meeting with Maxwell was an instant success; Maxwell asked crooner Rudy Vallée to find him a place on his radio program.

 Maxwell was a closeted lesbian who publicly condemned same-sex love despite enjoying an almost 50-year partnership with the Scottish singer Dorothy Fellowes-Gordon ("Dickie").
 The two met in 1912 and remained together until Maxwell's death.